Meet the Humans behind the Healing

 FOUNDER & CLINICAL DIRECTOR

-Marina Doering is the Founder and Clinical Director of Creative Continuum Therapy, where she leads a neuro-affirming, creativity-driven practice dedicated to helping individuals and families thrive.
-A Licensed Professional Counselor and Supervisor (LPC-S), Board-Certified Art Therapist (ATR-BC), Certified ADHD Clinical Services Provider (ADHD-CCSP), and clinician with advanced training in trauma treatment and functional medicine–informed mental health care, Marina brings over a decade of clinical expertise and leadership to her work, blending evidence-based care with innovative, experiential approaches.
+A Licensed Professional Counselor and Supervisor (LPC-S), Board-Certified Art Therapist (ATR-BC), Certified ADHD Clinical Services Provider (ADHD-CCSP), ATCB Authorized Continuing Education Provider, and clinician with advanced training in trauma treatment and functional medicine-informed mental health care, Marina brings over a decade of experience blending evidence-based practice with innovative, experiential approaches to healing and growth.

 -